 Last updated: January 1

-Errors and omissions insurance is also known as miscellaneous professional liability insurance.
-It helps protect small business owners if a client holds them responsible for losses based on mistakes or erroneous advice supplied by the business.
+Errors and omissions insurance is also known as professional liability insurance.
+It helps protect small business owners if a client holds them responsible for losses based on , errors, or omissions in their professional services or advice.